PFAS Analytical Methods Development and Sampling Research

 There are diverse sources of emissions, including chemical manufacturers, commercial applications, and thermal treatment incineration processes.
 EPA is developing test methods for measuring PFAS source emissions.

 EPA intends for the scientific community to provide feedback on OTM-45.
-EPA will consider and incorporate feedback to keep improving the method.
 Scientists and stakeholders can learn more about the process for submitting feedback in the introduction text of the method document.

 Research Methods: Standard Operating Procedures

 The following Standard Operating Procedures (SOPs) were used to conduct the the research described in the associated publications.
 The SOPs listed are not official EPA methods and have not been validated.
 They were reviewed and approved internally by EPA to meet data quality objectives associated with specific research projects.
 EPA made these SOPs available as a reference for anyone interested in pursuing additional research, and/or modifying or implementing some of the procedures.

 This section is still in development and will be coming soon.

 Other Federal Analytical Methods (Non-EPA)